tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### explodeField
-The data field containing a boolean value that indicates if the sector is exploded.** Available for donut and pie series **
+The data item field which contains a boolean value indicating whether the sector is exploded.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`